 “For we who have believed enter that rest, just as He has said, ‘As I swore in My wrath, They shall not enter My rest,’ although His works were finished from the foundation of the world.
 For He has said somewhere concerning the seventh day: ‘And God rested on the seventh day from all His works’; and again in this passage, ‘They shall not enter My rest.’
 Therefore, since it remains for some to enter it, and those who formerly had good news preached to them failed to enter because of disobedience, He again fixes a certain day, ‘Today,’ saying through David after so long a time just as has been said before, ‘Today if you hear His voice, ‘Do not harden your hearts.’’
 For if Joshua had given them rest, He would not have spoken of another day after that.”

 Turek also adds, in characteristic clever fashion, that “science doesn’t say anything”; scientists say things.
-We always have to ask whether they are interpreting the data right.
-But, we have to ask the same question of our interpretations of the Bible.
+We always have to ask whether they are interpreting the data correctly.
+But, we also have to ask the same question of our interpretations of the Bible.

 Go ahead and feel strongly about your own interpretation, but hold it loosely

-We can get off on tangents to the Gospel when we focus too emphatically on peripheral things.
+We can get off on tangents to the Gospel when we focus too much on peripheral things.
 Paul calls them “vain discussions“.
-When we focus on the peripheral things, we diminish the Gospel and even risk falling off balance and into heresy.
+When we focus on the peripheral things, we diminish the Gospel and even risk falling out of balance and into heresy.

 Paul always brings us back to Jesus, and Him crucified.
 This is the mater of “first importance”, Paul says, “that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures, and that He appeared….
 (I Cor.
 15:3b-5a)[i]